 If you know you’ll be taking some home (although I feel like this only applies in the US maybe haha, I tried to ask for a to go container in the UK/Europe and they looked at me like I was crazy).
 I’ve started implementing this into my routine (but sometimes I still forget – working on always keeping a small tupperware in car/bag just in case!).
-Yeah, it may be a little odd at the moment, but I think soon it’ll become something more and more people do.
+Yeah, it may be a little odd at the moment when you sneak into your purse and bust out a container, but I think soon it’ll become something more and more people do.

 [I got this toothbrush from a random company that was offering a deal on bamboo toothbrushes; they can be a little pricey so I ain’t no stranger to cheap stuff; usually I use Brush with Bamboo]